idibidiart/the-great-api-masher/README.md

 ## Vision

-The overall proposal is to make app development more agile by taking out business logic and data-flow logic out of the UI, leaving the UI a thin I/O layer with only the dynamic behaviors required for interactivity.
-Ultimately, UI components can be generated from the GraphQL schema as suggestions for the developer and designers can customize them.
-The GraphQL schema for each data source can also be generated semi-automatically.
-The goal is to automate 80% of app development and to achieve that goal in stages, each of which brings its own benefit.
+The overall proposal is to make UI development more agile by leveraging GraphQL to declaratively implement data flow, leaving the UI a thin I/O layer, with only the dynamic behaviors required for interactivity.

-__The other great benefit of the approach, besides eliminating the data-flow and all business logic code from the UI is to eliminate the blocking dependency the frontend team often has on the backend team (those endless requests to tweak existing APIs to work better for a particular client, e.g. mobile, or build new APIs on top of existing ones simply go away with GraphQL and this declarative approach to _remixing_ REST APIs)__
+Ultimately, UI components can be generated from the data as suggestions for the developer and designers can customize them.

 ## Visual TL;DR

-All of the data flow functionality can be implemented using the declarative GraphQL approach described in this document and as demonstrated in the POC.
 Instead of four (4) requests between UI and REST API we’ll have just one (1) request between UI and GraphQL.
 In addition, we can declaratively define all the data flow logic that we would normally hard-code in our UI or mid-tier data access layer.
 This helps us build cleaner UIs that avoid hardwiring data flow logic into UI and leaking business logic to the UI.

+__The other great benefit of using GraphQL, besides eliminating the data-flow from the UI, is to eliminate the blocking dependency the frontend team often has on the backend team (those endless requests to tweak existing APIs to work better for a particular client, e.g. mobile, or build new APIs on top of existing ones simply go away with GraphQL and this declarative approach to _remixing_ REST APIs)__

 ### Note: